Schramm's formula and the Green's function for multiple SLE: Preliminaries

 Let $D$ be a simply connected domain with two distinct boundary points $p,q$ (prime ends).
 There is a conformal transformation $f:D \to \HH$ taking $p$ to $0$ and $q$ to $\infty$; in fact, $f$ is determined only up to a final scaling.
 We choose one such $f$, but the quantities we define do not depend on the choice.
 Given $z \in D$, we define the conformal radius $r_D(z)$ of $D$ seen from $z$ by letting

 Schwarz' lemma and Koebe's 1/4 theorem give the distortion estimates

 We define

 and note that this is a conformal invariant.
 Suppose $D$ is a Jordan domain and that $J_-,J_+$ are the boundary arcs $f^{-1}(\mathbb{R}_-)$ and $f^{-1}(\mathbb{R}_+)$, respectively.
-Let $\hm_D(z, E)$ denote the harmonic measure of $E$ in $D$ from $z$.
+Let $\hm_D(z, E)$ denote the harmonic measure of $E \subset \partial D$ in $D$ from $z$.
 Then it is easy to see that

 with the implicit constants universal.
 By conformal invariance an analogous statement holds for any simply connected domain different from $\mathbb{C}$.
 We will use this relation several times without explicitly saying so in order to estimate $S_{D,p,q}$.
-In many places we will estimate harmonic measure using \emph{the Beurling estimate}, see for example \cite{GM2005} Theorem~IV.6.2 (with $\theta = 2\pi$).

-We will also make use of \emph{excursion measure}.
-Suppose $D$ is analytic with two disjoint boundary arcs $A,B$.
-We define the excursion measure in $D$ between $A$ and $B$ by

-where $\hm$ is harmonic measure and $\partial_n$ denotes normal derivative in the inward pointing direction.
-For example, one has so that

-as $x \downarrow 0$.
-Excursion measure is clearly a conformal invariant, and consequently we can use it in rough domains by mapping to the half plane and computing there.
+In many places we will estimate harmonic measure using the following lemma often referred to as the \emph{Beurling estimate}.
+It is derived from Beurling's projection theorem, see for example Theorem~9.2 and Corollary~9.3 of \cite{GM2005}. \begin{lemma}[Beurling estimate] There is a constant $C < \infty$ such that the following holds.
+Suppose $K$ is a connected set in $\overline{\mathbb{D}}$ such that $K \cap \partial \mathbb{D} \neq \emptyset$.
+Then